Mutation, Caenorhabditis elegans, Multigene family, Gene organization, Phenotype

 The glp-1 gene encodes a membrane protein required for inductive cell interactions during development of the nematode Caenorhabditis elegans.
 Here we report the molecular characterization of 15 loss-of-function (lf) mutations of glp-1.
 Two nonsense mutations appear to eliminate glp-1 activity; both truncate the glp-1 protein in its extracellular domain and have a strong loss-of-function phenotype.
 Twelve missense mutations and one in-frame deletion map to sites within the repeated motifs of the glp-1 protein (10 epidermal growth factor [EFG]-like and 3 LNG repeats extracellularly and 6 cdc10/SW16, or ankyrin, repeats intracellularly).
 We find that all three types of repeated motifs are critical to glp-1 function, and two individual EFG-like repeats may have distinct functions.
 Intriguingly, all four missense mutations in one phenotypic class map to the N-terminal EGF-like repeats and all six missense mutations in a second phenotypic class reside in the intracellular cdc10/SW16 repeats.
 These two clusters of mutations may identify functional domains within the glp-1 protein.

 Kodoyianni, Voula; Maine, Eleanor M.; and Kimble, Judith, "Molecular Basis of Loss-of-Function Mutations in the glp-1 Gene of Caenorhabitis elegans" (1992).
-Biology.
-Paper 15.
+Biology - All Scholarship.
+15.

 Creative Commons License